smirarab/sepp/tutorial/upp-tutorial.md

 Step 3: Using an existing alignment and tree
 ---
 Suppose that you have computed an accurate alignment and tree using your favorite methods.
 You can use the alignment and tree to align the remaining sequences in your dataset.
-Go to the test/unittest/data/upp/ directory and type:
+Go to the `test/unittest/data/upp/` directory and type:

 ```
-run_upp.py -A 10 -m amino -s query.fas -a pasta.fasta -t pasta.fasttree
+run_upp.py -A 10 -s query.fas -a test.fasta -t test.tree
 ```

 This command will run UPP using the backbone alignment and tree given in the command line.

-Step 3: Running UPP from a config file:
+Step 4: Running UPP from a config file
 ---

 You can also run UPP from a config file.
 From the same directory, type:

 ```
-python run_upp.py -c sample.config -o config_example
+run_upp.py -c sample.config -o config_example
 ```

 ---------
 Contact
 ===

-Post all questions, comments, requests to: https://groups.google.com/forum/#!forum/ensemble-of-hmms
+Post all questions, comments, requests to: <https://groups.google.com/forum/#!forum/ensemble-of-hmms>